michaelhsmart/Docker-TF-Dev-Notes/docker_pycharm/docker_pycharm.md

 Note that you won't need to mount the project's source directory explicitly as PyCharm will mount the source directory automatically so that the container's python interpreter will be able to run/debug the code.
+Of course, you can modify the mounted location from `/opt/project/` if you want.

 Let's extend the `bar.py` script to load and show an image from the KITTI object dataset, which I have locally at `~/Datasets/KITTI/object`